-Anyone with a favorite nook on the couch can attest that there is an art to whiling away a day doing absolutely nothing, and it all starts with having an extra-cozy living room from which to laze around guilt-free.
+Anyone with a favorite nook on the couch can attest that there is an art to whiling away the day doing absolutely nothing, and it all starts with having an extra-cozy living room from which to laze around guilt-free.
 Luckily for homebodies, a penchant for comfort doesn't have to mean a sacrifice of style.
-Thanks in part to hygge—the Danish concept of coziness and contentment that's made its way into American interior design—a comfort-minded space is downright trendy and chic and comfy pieces are easy to come by.
+Thanks in part to hygge—the Danish concept of coziness and contentment that's made its way into American interior design—a comfort-minded space is downright trendy and chic, and comfy pieces are easy to come by.

 So whether you're switching channels solo or hosting friends for an impromptu get-together, these 42 tricks will make your living room feel ultra cozy.